polar-app/polar-app/.journals/BURTON.md

     - DONE: The viewer doesn't seem to get any updates from firebase.
 We will have to figure out how to unify this datastore with the disk datastore.

+    - DONE: PersistenceLayerMutator needs to properly delete tags from any annotation type with a 'tags' property...

+    - DONE: the annotation viewer doesn't have updated UserTags I think...

+    - DONE: NOW the main issue is that we're replicating to Firebase, and then the data is getting re-replicated BACK locally..

     - The tag popover doesn't position itself properly to the left of the tab button

-    - PersistenceLayerMutator needs to properly delete tags from any annotation type with a 'tags' property...

     - Should flashcards have tags?
         - Should objects inherit the tags of their parent?

     - Should comments have tags?

-    - the annotation viewer doesn't have updated UserTags I think...

-    - NOW the main issue is that we're replicating to Firebase, and then the data is getting re-replicated BACK locally..